Exploring Belonging to Land, Lineage & Self,

 and writing along the way.

-Rooted in a lineage shaped by Zora Neale Hurston’s Black ethnographic tradition, the technologies of Hoodoo, and a deep love for the place that raised me
+Rooted in a lineage shaped by Zora Neale Hurston’s ethnographic tradition, the technologies of Hoodoo,

 View my work, learn more about me, connect, or scroll for current projects and events.